• Back To Blog

 Our Back to School Tips for Parents of Allergy Sensitive Children

 Often, the nurse is the most experienced and best-trained staff member when it comes to medical emergencies.
 Your school’s nurse is the food allergy “champion” in your school, and the nurse should be your connection for developing a coordinated effort to ensure an all-inclusive approach to managing your child’s food allergy and asthma management in the school setting.
-This is why one of the first things we recommend parents to do is meet with the nurse and explain all of your child’s allergy or asthma symptoms.
+This is why one of the first things we recommend is to discuss your child’s specific allergies, asthma triggers, and any other health concerns.
+Provide the school with an updated Allergy Action Plan, and ensure that staff are trained to recognize symptoms and administer medication if needed.
+Be aware: because of budget issues, many districts have limited nurses on staff — make sure to find out if there is a full time nurse at your child’s school and who the responsible parties are if/when there is no nurse present.

 Speak to the school counselor to discuss whether a 504 Plan is appropriate.

 Under federal law, a food allergy may be considered a disability.
 In those instances your child may qualify for educational services under Section 504 of the Rehabilitation Act of 1973.
 504 plans outline appropriate accommodations, aids or services that a student with a disability needs to be able to fully participate in a free and appropriate public education environment.
-A 504 plan allows you to create, in collaboration with your child and the school, a written management plan outlining how the school will your child’s food allergies.
+A 504 plan for allergies or asthma will allow you to create, in collaboration with your child and the school, a written management plan outlining how the school will handle your child’s food allergies.
 It will also allow your child to participate safely and equally alongside their peers in all normal facets of the school day.

 Disclaimer: We are not experts on 504 Plans—if you believe your child would qualify for a Section 504 Plan, please discuss this with your child’s counselor or the Special Education/504 Plan liaison at your student’s school.